ADL Headteacher

 Outside of school I enjoy most sports, but my main interest has been football which I still try to play!
 As a history teacher I also love visiting places of historical significance and reading books on the world wars.
 I enjoy my time with my family having worked away for three years and relax every evening by walking the dog.

-ADL Deputy Designated Safeguarding Lead/Assistant Headteacher/Head of English
+ADL Designated Safeguarding Lead/Assistant Headteacher/Head of English

 Alison Johnson